crashoverride777/swifty-receipt-validator/README.md

           // Transaction is in queue, user has been charged.
 Client should complete the transaction.

-          /// Your code to unlock product for payment id queue.finishTransaction(transaction)
+          /// Your code to unlock product for payment id
+          /// I usually use delegation here, passing in the prodcutID, to unlock the correct product.

+          queue.finishTransaction(transaction)

      case .Restored:
           // Transaction was restored from user's purchase history.
 Client should complete the transaction.

           if let originalTransaction = transaction.originalTransaction {
-               /// Your code to unlock product for transaction ID }
+               /// Your code to unlock product for "originalTransactionID"
+               /// I usually use delegation here, passing in the originalTransactionID, to unlock the correct product.
+         }

          queue.finishTransaction(transaction)

     case .Failed: